aksaba/aksaba.github.io/_posts/2020-05-23-Python-Bokeh-data-visualization-covid19-tn.md

 ---

 <p>
-I am sharing below the python codes for the data visualiztion of the COVID19 outbreak in Tamil Nadu in my previous most.
+I am sharing below the python codes for the data visualiztion of the COVID19 outbreak in Tamil Nadu in my previous post.
 Please note that I'm not a professional programmer and so, the codes could be considered crude by expert coders.
 I hope my codes don't scare them too much.
 The programs are meant to just about work and far from being memory-efficient.
 So, tread with caution!
 All of the plots have interactive tooltips on hovering.
 The last plot uses a dropdown selection menu which allows users to select an option among many and the appropriate graph appears.
 The data along with the codes can also be found here: <a href="https://github.com/aksaba/MyCodes/tree/master/Py/DataVisualisation/TNCOVID19"> Data and Codes </a>
 </p>
 <p>
 Cumulative and Daily cases - bar graphs